Going Long, Very Long—with Dede Griesbauer

 Dede Griesbauer 55:50

-So this is a special episode so we aren’t going to finish out with our normal take homes which is your your, your one wisdom to share.
-But so we’ve kind of hinted at this those of us are a little older, tend to be a little wiser, a little better looking.
+So this is a special episode so we aren’t going to finish out with our normal takehomes which is your one wisdom to share but – so we’ve kind of hinted at this, those of us are a little older, tend to be a little wiser, a little better looking.

 Rob Pickels 56:14

-He was looking at me but in my head I’m like dude, I’m 40 I feel old as it is so he’s obviously not talking about me.
-He
+He was looking at me but in my head I’m like “dude, I’m 40, I feel old as it is so he’s obviously not talking about me”.

 Dede Griesbauer 56:20

-just looked at you as the young pup and that was definitely directed at you.
-I think you
+He just looked at you as if you’re the young pup and that was definitely directed at you.

 Julie Young 56:48

 Hey, it’s Julie Young.
-DD and I have had a blast recording a new podcast series that’s all about the female endurance athlete called fast talk them.
-We’ve had an amazing experience sharing knowledge and gathering with experts like Dr. Dana LIS Jen psycho, Dr. Emily Krause, and Katherine cram to talk about the female physiology.
+Dede and I have had a blast recording a new podcast series that’s all about the female endurance athlete called Fast Talk FEM.
+We’ve had an amazing experience sharing knowledge and gathering with experts like Dr. Dana Lis, Jen Sygo, Dr. Emily Kraus, and Catherine Cram to talk about the female physiology.
 We’re looking forward to empowering female athletes and their coaches with the best evidence based information available to enhance and improve their performance.
-We begin releasing episodes this January.
-So be sure to come back for this pioneer launch.
+We begin releasing episodes this January, so be sure to come back for this pioneer launch.

 Trevor Connor 57:27